LogtalkDotOrg/logtalk.org/_posts/2019-07-18-half-broken-include-as-protocol-sharing.md

 :- export(fly/0).
 ```

-Without also updating the `dog` and `cat` modules, the predicate `fly/0` is now declared (that's the essence of an interface of protocol) but not defined.
+Without also updating the `dog` and `cat` modules, the predicate `fly/0` is now declared (that's the essence of an interface or protocol) but not defined.
 But if we try again to load the modules we now get:

 ```text
 ?- use_module(dog, []), use_module(cat, []).